Kaihkashan1/kaihkashan-portfolio/src/data/writing/information-architecture-content-strategy.md

 __SDK integration guides__

 I worked on creating a template for getting started with and setting up the Adjust SDK with a client's app.
-Content in this single article has links to everything that a deveoper would need to get set up.
+Content in this single article has links to everything that a developer would need to get set up.

 ![Content flow SDK integration guides](./content-flow-sdk-integration.jpeg)